 Bakkt platform will leverage Microsoft Azure cloud solutions to create an open and regulated, global ecosystem for digital assets.
 On this platform, investors will be able to buy, store, sell and spent crypto assets in any way they wish to do.
 Bringing trust, efficiency and commerce right at the doorstep of cryptocurrency, Bakkt will seek to connect the existing real world markets and merchant infrastructure to the blockchain.
 The platform aims to connect the entire cryptocurrency world, from the average user, over the institutional investor, to the merchant and consumer of products.

 The Bakkt ecosystem will feature a federally regulated marketplace where people will be able to trade physically backed Bitcoin futures, as well as warehousing/custodian capabilities that will also comply with the appropriate government regulation.
 Futures trading will be don’t through ICE Clear US (ICE’s clearing house), with expected “one day delivery” for the client.
 Bakkt will hold the Bitcoins backing the futures contract in the ICE Digital Asset Warehouse, according to this notice.
-Bakkt estimates these futures will be available as early as December 2018, pending approval by the U.S. Commodity Futures Trading Commission.
+Bakkt estimates these futures will be available as early as Q1-Q2 2019, pending approval by the U.S. Commodity Futures Trading Commission.

 Consumer and merchant applications will be present as well and with projects like Microsoft, Starbucks and BCG on board, there is already serious merchant interest for Bakkt.
 Investor interest isn’t lagging behind either, as Eagle Seven, Galaxy Digital, Horizons Ventures, Alan Howard, Pantera Capital, Protocol Ventures, and Susquehanna International Group, LLP already provided the capital for the project’s operations.